What is the Read/Write API Specification?

 # Do TPPs have to implement the s Dashboard?

-While there is no regulatory requirement for the provision of a consent dashboard by TPPs, OBIE strongly encourages all TPPs to provide a consent dashboard to their customers to enable view and revoke on-going consents.
+While there is no regulatory requirement for the provision of a consent dashboard by TPPs, OBL strongly encourages all TPPs to provide a consent dashboard to their customers to enable view and revoke on-going consents.

 # Is OBErrorResponse1/Errors/Message mandatory, and what level of detail is expected?